 top of page

 We’re in a very funny moment in writing right now.
-Every time someone shares something polished or well-structured online, the comments section wreaks of “Is this AI?”
-I, too, have been guilty.
-But why can't it just be very good writing from the fingertips of a human?
+Every time someone shares something polished or well-structured online, the comments section reeks of “Is this AI?”
+I, too, have been guilty of this assumption.
+But why can't it just be excellent writing from the fingertips of a human?
 As AI reshapes how we create and consume content, our brains have seemingly been wired to "detect" the telltale signs of robot enhancement.
 And apparently, the greatest telltale sign is the em dash.
 These days, one em dash and—ah-ha!—you’re suspected of being AI.
 Better call the AI police.

 Let's dive into how this tiny little mark that seems to trigger so much suspicion can actually make your writing better.